krunalbadlani/muximages/readme4.md

 ### **Is the verification complete?**
 ---
-The functionality of the LCD interfacing circuit is completely verified here.
+The functionality of the LCD interfacing circuit for the word 'verilog' to be displayed is completely verified here.